Low-Code/No-Code Apps & Carbon Footprint

 2. Efficient Resource Utilization

-• LC/NC platforms are hosted in optimized cloud environments with auto-scaling and shared infrastructure.
+• Low code/No code platforms are hosted in optimized cloud environments with auto-scaling and shared infrastructure.

 • Centralized environments reduce the energy cost per app by distributing the overhead.